CephalofairGames/frosthaven-faq/index.md

 **Scenario 1** - Although the City Guards don't take turns, they expire "end of next turn" conditions (such as Disarm and Immobilize) on Initiative 50.

 <details>
-<summary>Scenario 2</summary>
+<summary><b>Scenario 2</b></summary>

 The door is placed incorrectly after opening the final section.
 Don’t move the door.

 </details>

 <details>
-<summary>Scenario 4</summary>
+<summary><b>Scenario 4</b></summary>

 The special rules should not mention Priests.
 There are no Priests in this scenario.

-Final room - The references to other monsters are from earlier versions of the scenario.
+**Final room** - The references to other monsters are from earlier versions of the scenario.
 Likewise, the narrative about an audience are just flavor text.
 As for the bosses - The intent is you should use the minis from the boxes on the board, not the boxes themselves.

-Conclusion - Like all other scenarios, you **cannot** replay this to get the other unlock reward.
+**Conclusion** - Like all other scenarios, you **cannot** replay this to get the other unlock reward.
 You will eventually unlock all characters during the course of the campaign.

 </details>

 **Scenario 7** - Conclusion - [o]the sticker you are looking for, here, is one labeled "Coral Crown" on the campaign sheet.[/o]